M.A.T. Early Childhood Education

 Field experience is an integral part of the Teacher Preparation Program.
 Each candidate is expected to complete a sequentially planned series of field experiences in diverse settings, and meet cluster requirements of their individual program plan.
 (See program plans for specific number of field experiences and cluster requirement information.)
 Field experiences are coordinated through the Office of Field Placement.

 PROGRAM DELIVERY MODEL

-The M.A.T. in Early Childhood program is offered at Mercer's Atlanta Campus and Henry County Regional Academic Center.
+The M.A.T. in Early Childhood program admits students five times per year in August, October, January, March, and May on the Atlanta campus and once per year in August at the Henry County location.
 Classes are presented one evening a week on a sixteen-week semester schedule.
-The program is offered in an in-class format, and allows students the flexibility to attend class either full- or part-time.
+The program is offered in an in-class format, and allows students the flexibility to attend class either full- or part-time at the Atlanta campus and full-time at the Henry County location.
 Students are also required to participate in field experiences, which are during the day.

 Ready to take the next step?
 Select your preferred location below and schedule your personalized admissions counseling appointment: